JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 - `sliceable_1ll` — `SPLIT_KIND_1LL` and the initial-planner view of
   `SPLIT_KIND_MUX_BITS`; the operation-output boundary is legal and the interior blames like `atomic`.
 Ordinary planning therefore cannot waste a 2nd/3rd cut inside one 1LL operation.
+A genuine `SPLIT_KIND_1LL` span's own reason is `1ll_atomic` and stays a hard floor; a `SPLIT_KIND_MUX_BITS` span's reason is `mux_packed_bank` and is a *soft* floor (in `SOFT_FLOOR_REASONS`) — it is only the unchunked estimate, and a selected wide bank is chunked into the genuinely bit-split lowering by default now (see the `SPLIT_KIND_MUX_BITS` bullet above and the dated result below);
-Built-in MUXes have a separate, genuinely bit-chunked lowering, but only the bounded physical-neighbor refinement opts into it after whole-design timing says the output-boundary schedule is poor.
+  only the terminal, still-unregistered MUX split remains behind the bounded physical-neighbor refinement, reached after whole-design timing says the schedule is poor.
 - `atomic` — unsliceable span (reason recorded: `state_regs`,
   `feedback_vars`, `vhdl_module_text`, `inside_X_container`, ...),
 - `locked` — `params_are_fixed` (a mini-sweep result); already pipelined